meker12/commerce-channels.en/help/amazon-channel/creating-assigning-catalog-products.md

 When viewing _[!UICONTROL New Third Party]_ tab, you can match your [!DNL Commerce] catalog products to an existing Amazon listing.
 There are two options for this matching.
 You can assign a listing to an existing catalog product, or you can use the information from the listing to create catalog products.
 These options are helpful when your Amazon listings do not automatically match to your [!DNL Commerce] catalog.

-Matching (or assigning) your products to your Amazon listings is necessary to use the full feature set of [!DNL Amazon Sales Channel].
+Matching (or assigning) your products to your Amazon listings is necessary to use the full feature set of Amazon sales channel.

 When you create a catalog product from an Amazon listing: